timtianyang/linux-insides/DataStructures/bitmap.md

 #define __always_inline inline __attribute__((always_inline))
 ```

-which means that this function will be always inlined to reduce size of the Linux kernel image.
+which means that this function will be always inlined to avoid push and pop instructions.
+This saves couple cycles but could make the kernel image bigger.
+It is a trade-off between size and performance.
 Now let's try to understand implementation of the `set_bit` function.
 First of all we check a given number of bit at the beginning of the `set_bit` function.
 The `IS_IMMEDIATE` macro defined in the same [header](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/include/asm/bitops.h) file and expands to the call of the builtin [gcc](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) function:

 ```C
 #define IS_IMMEDIATE(nr)		(__builtin_constant_p(nr))